Table of Contents

 You're in luck.
 There are some strategies you can use to save your day.

-Strategies to Stop Scattered Thinking
+Strategies to Stop Scattered Thoughts

 Now, some of these strategies take time.
 That's just life.
 But if you want to clear your mind and get through your day in peace and productivity, I've found that they're well worth the effort.

 Let's dive in.
-Here are the strategies.
+Here are the strategies to ward off scattered or racing thoughts:

-- Learn to meditate - This has been one of the biggest game-changers in my life.
+This has been one of the biggest game-changers in my life.
 Meditation has transformed the quality of my life for the better.
 Google "how to meditate" and click around a bit until you find something that resonates with you.
 And then try it out!
 And it doesn't have to be hours upon hours of meditation to reap the rewards.
 I've found that a few minutes a day can be enough to clear your mind and focus on one task at a time.

-- Speaking of one task at a time, focus on one task at a time - Make a list of the things you want to do during the day.
+Make a list of the things you want to do during the day.
 Start simple.
 Pick something on your list and commit to working on it for 25 minutes.
 This time frame is commonly used in the pomodoro technique.
 You'll be amazed by what you can get done in 25 minutes.
 Once you've finished one task, cross it off your list, take a short break, and then move on to the next one.
 Simplicity is the key to productivity and happiness.

-- Change your body to change your mind.
 Have you ever noticed that when your mind is racing and your thoughts are scattered, it's often because you've worked yourself into a contorted frenzy with your physical position?
 When I'm anxious and my thinking is all over the place, I check in with my body.
 Usually, it's hunched over in an uncomfortable position, or my hand is on my face or neck, or I'm not breathing as deeply as I should be.
 When this happens, I change my posture or move around.
 Simply changing my physical state changes my mental state.

 And that's it, folks.
 One of these simple strategies should give you something to work with.
 Give ONE strategy a try for one week straight and see what happens.